Community Food Hub

 Food banks – intended as temporary and emergency solutions – are now often seen as the primary approach for individuals to respond to their own food insecurity.
 However, additional support services and programs are needed into address the complex and potentially systemic factors that contribute to food insecurity within a community.

-The UBC Community Food Hub projectaims to create an integrated set of programs and services within a ‘hub’ that prioritizes the campus community’s food needs.
+The UBC Community Food Hub project2 aims to create an integrated set of programs and services within a ‘hub’ that prioritizes the campus community’s food needs.
 The project used Community-Based Participatory Action Research (CBPAR) led by students to engage community members, piloting a community-led development approach.
 The project is also building relationships with food security stakeholders in the broader off-campus community, to support collective action through sharing research and best practices.

 This Campus as a Living Lab project responds to an immediate need at UBC to reduce food insecurity experiences among our community, especially students, and to draw on academic research expertise to address systemic and longer-term problems that cause food insecurity.